AzmiHaider92/AzmiHaider92.github.io/index.md

 ## Fun Academic Projects

 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 200px;" src="/PainterByNumber.png" alt="Painter" width="35%" />
-**Painter by Numbers ([Kaggle Competition](https://www.kaggle.com/c/painter-by-numbers))** — Our solution to the Kaggle “Painter by Numbers” competition, where the goal is to learn an artist’s painting style.
+**Painter by Numbers ([Kaggle Competition](https://www.kaggle.com/c/painter-by-numbers))** — My solution to the Kaggle “Painter by Numbers” competition, where the goal is to learn an artist’s painting style.
 We used a Siamese (triplet) CNN with shared weights to learn an artist-style embedding.
 Each training step samples an anchor painting from artist A, a positive painting from the same artist A, and a negative painting from a different artist B. The network maps each image to a feature vector, and we train with triplet loss to pull anchor–positive embeddings closer while pushing anchor–negative embeddings farther apart, producing a feature space where each artist forms a cluster.
 We also experimented with a contrastive (pairwise) Siamese CNN: given two paintings and a binary label (same artist / different artist), we use contrastive loss to minimize the distance for same-artist pairs and increase it for different-artist pairs.
 Pairs are sampled by first choosing the label, then selecting paintings accordingly (two from one artist vs. one from each of two artists).
 [Code](https://github.com/AzmiHaider92/PainterByNumbers)
 <p style="clear: left;"></p><hr style="height:1px;">